srivardhansajja/stay-safe/presentation/README.md

       - I had only ever used git for personal projects (not team based).
 I had to learn a ton of new commands so that I could work with the team.
       - Stackoverflow was a useful resource for this.
 I still don't have a great understanding of exactly what some of the commands did (ie. cherrypicking?) but at least now I know how to solve some common issues.

+  - **Srivardhan Sajja:**
+    - **Issues with Django**
+      - For this class, I had to learn Django from scratch.
+It was a very robust tool with many built-in features which meant it will be complicated to learn.
+Terms like models, views, templates, migrations, createsuperuser took a while for me to use in normal conversations with teammates.
+      - To overcome this challenge, I went through the Django documentation thoroughly, and scrolled through the code of small but popular django projects.
+The lab on Flask, and pair programming with teammates also helped.
+    - **Collaboration and Git**
+      - Collaboration in terms of project management and coding was initially a challenge for me, as I found it quite difficult initially to code specific portions while keeping in mind that it has to work well with the code written by others.
+      - GitHub and Trello did a lot of work in helping streamline the development process.
+Once the team got familiar with the various Git commands, this obstacle was surpassed, and efficient collaboration was in place.

 # Project Demo:
   - Create a 5 minute demo video?